 It was around this time that I met Marisa.
 I wasn’t rich and she wasn’t Lindsay Lohan, but a close enough approximation- the budget version- made it a love story.
 She was smart enough to get her claws in, like the raccoon who manages to open up the old pizza box while the others just stare.
 She got what she deserved.
 We both did.

 It didn’t work out with the fat motherfucker- maybe was a little too good to be true; maybe he was just another wolf, but one who had come up with his own way to get it.
 Back to the drawing board; ground zero- she started reading books about being brave, just in case.

-Years later, she managed to meet someone in-between hungry coyote and master wolf; tall and weathered, overweight with high school sports achievements close-enough in the rearview for a few stories on a Friday night.
-If things were different, this is who she’d have married out of high school- two kids, a two-car garage; yard work, soccer practice, kung-foo classes, and all that shit.
+Years later, she managed to meet someone in-between hungry coyote and master wolf; tall and weathered, overweight with high school sports achievements in the rearview for a few stories on a Friday night.
+If we didn’t live in hell, this is who she’d have married out of high school- two kids, a two-car garage; yard work, soccer practice, kung-foo classes, and all that shit.